Three dates in. Everything's perfect. Then you do it again.

 You Might Be Sabotaging If

-• You’ve had the same relationship ending multiple times with different people
+• You’ve had the same relationship ending three or more times with different people

 • Friends can predict exactly how your relationships will implode